firebolt-db/firebolt-db.github.io/docs/integrations/business-intelligence/connecting-to-metabase.md

 ### Setting up the Firebolt connector (on-premises only)

+To set up the Firebolt connector on a self-hosted Metabase instance, download the following files and save them to the `/plugins` directory on your Metabase host system.
+By default, `/plugins` is a subdirectory of the directory where the `metabase.jar` file executes.

 To set up the Firebolt connector on a self-hosted Metabase instance:
 1. Download the latest Firebolt Metabase driver from its [GitHub Releases page](https://github.com/firebolt-db/metabase-firebolt-driver/releases).
 2. Move the driver to the `/plugins` directory on your Metabase host system.
 By default, `/plugins` is a subdirectory of the directory where the `metabase.jar` file executes.